 SECTION I. - Name, head office, period, purpose

 Art.
-1. A not-for-profit association (vzw/asbl) is hereby established under the name of the "European Registry for Internet Domains”, abbreviated to "EURid."
+1. The not-for-profit association is established for an indefinite period and shall bear the name "European Registry for Internet Domains vzw”, abbreviated to "EURid."

 Art.
-4. The purpose of the association is to organise and to manage top-level domains, especially the .eu top-level domain (or its variants in other scripts) and to provide associated services.
+3. The purpose of the association is to organise and to manage top-level domains, especially the .eu top-level domain (or its variants in other scripts) and to provide associated services.

 Art.
-5. The financial year will begin on 1st January and will end on 31st December.
+4. The financial year will begin on 1st January and will end on 31st December.

 SECTION II. - Members

 Art.
-7. Under the conditions defined below, any non-commercial legal entity serving a pan European stakeholder interest in the Internet may apply for or may be invited by the Board for membership of the association.
+6. Under the conditions defined below, any non-commercial legal entity serving a pan European stakeholder interest in the Internet may apply for or may be invited by the Board for membership of the association.

 Art.
-8. Applicant members will submit their application, giving their motivation for adherence, by registered letter to the registered head office of the association, marked for the attention of the Chairperson of the Board.
+7. Applicant Members will submit their application, giving their motivation for adherence, by registered mail or e-mail to the registered head office of the association, marked for the attention of the Chairperson of the Board.

-Resignations come into effect at the time they are received or as decided by the Board, and on condition that all undertakings entered into as a member have been fulfilled.
+Resignations come into effect at the time they are received or as decided by the Board, and on condition that all undertakings entered into as a Member have been fulfilled.

-Art.
-11. The exclusion of a member may only be declared by the General Assembly when two-thirds (2/3) of the members are present or represented and with a majority of two-thirds (2/3) of the votes present or represented.
+The exclusion can only be declared when two-thirds (2/3) of the Members are present or represented and with a majority of two-thirds (2/3) of the votes present or represented.